 - More affordable luxury.
 Estate Lindholm.
 This is a great choice for those looking for somewhat more affordable luxury.
 The views are amazing and the location is very peaceful.

-Here you can see all the best deals for St John accommodation on Booking.com.
+Here you can see some of the best options for St John accommodation.
 Keep in mind that availability is very limited here.
 Especially if traveling in the high season (December to April), you really should book well in advance!

 If you are on a lower budget or are looking for some unique private accommodations, be sure to check short-term rentals on St John.
 There are many more choices than hotels and some of them are absolutely amazing!
 If you rather stay at a mid-budget hotel, there are many more affordable accommodations on St. Thomas Island (and you can visit Saint John from there).